 Grab Your Materials

-We designed the patterns in the Fall 2020 issue using a selection of yarns in all different weights!
+We designed the patterns in the Winter 2020 issue using a selection of yarns in worsted weight!
 Check out WeCrochet for an exclusive coupon code to use on your yarn.
-We wrote a blog post with all the yarns from this issue, and included a list of alternatives in the magazine itself!
+BONUS!
+We also included a list of alternatives in the magazine itself!